-- 42 Number of directors - (a) The Company must have at least 7 and no more than 10 directors comprising up to 5 Member-nominated Directors, and - (b) subject to clause 42.1, such other Board-nominated Directors as nominated by the directors under clause 44 - 42.1 Member-nominated Directors must comprise a minimum of 50% of directors. - 43 Member-nominated Directors - 43.1 Member-nominated Directors must not all come from the same Health Practitioner professional group (as defined by AHPRA). - 43.2 All Member-nominated Directors must be Primary Members. - 43.3 If there is a need to fill a vacancy in any one year of Member-nominated Directors, the directors may nominate persons to fill the remaining vacancy or vacancies on the ballot referred to in clause 45, with such persons to be considered for election as Member-nominated Directors, provided the person(s) so appointed to fill the vacancy is a Primary Member of the Company and consents to the appointment. - 44 Board-nominated Directors - 44.1 Subject to clause 44.3, the directors may, at their sole discretion, nominate and appoint up to 5 additional directors of the Company, as Board-nominated Directors. - 44.2 A person is eligible for nomination as a Board-nominated Director if they: - (a) have given the Company their signed consent to act as a director of the Company; and
+- 42 Number of directors - (a) The Company must have at least 7 and no more than 10 directors comprising; up to 5 Member-nominated Directors, and - (b) subject to clause 42.1, such other Board-nominated Directors as nominated by the directors under clause 44. - 42.1 Member-nominated Directors must comprise a minimum of 50% of directors. - 43 Member-nominated Directors - 43.1 Member-nominated Directors must not all come from the same Health Practitioner professional group (as defined by AHPRA). - 43.2 All Member-nominated Directors must be Primary Members.

+- 43.3 The procedure for appointment and election of Member-nominated Directors is set out in clause 45. - 43.4 If there is a need to fill a casual vacancy for a Member-nominated Director position in any one year, the directors may nominate a person to fill the position who is a Primary Member of the Company provided that the person nominated meets the eligibility criteria for election as a Member-nominated Director as set out in clause 45.1(b)(i) and 45.1(b)(ii).